Cracking isotropic and anisotropic relativistic spheres: Remarks and conclusions

-We extend this density-driven-perturbation approach assuming non-constant local density perturbations, which affect the gradient of pressure and lead to the possible presence of cracking instabilities for isotropic matter distributions.
-We expect that perturbations occur on a confined neighbourhood nearby a particular point within the distribution.
-Thus, it is more realistic to assume non constant localised fluctuations -described by continuous non-zero functions around a breaking point- affecting the gradient of the pressure.
-The perturbation of the pressure gradient is also a suitable supposition because this gradient represents the distribution of forces within an hydrostatic configuration and should change with density fluctuations.
-Both extensions have proven to provide interesting outcomes because, we have obtained that isotropic matter distributions can also present cracking (or overturning) instability and, as it is shown, previous unstable models become stable under the present criterion.
+We have extended, this density-driven-perturbation approach, assuming non-constant local density perturbations, which affect the gradient of pressure.
+In our scheme, perturbations occur on a confined neighbourhood nearby a particular point within the distribution and therefore consider that they are more realistic.
+Additionally, the perturbation of the pressure gradient is also a suitable assumption because this gradient represents the distribution of gravitational forces within an hydrostatic configuration and should change with density fluctuations.
+Both extensions have proven to provide interesting outcomes because, we have obtained that isotropic matter distributions can also present cracking (or overturning) instability and it was clearly illustrated by two examples.
+It is particularly interesting the isotropic polytropic case shown in section \ref{PolytropicExample}, because it presents all the possible cracking scenarios for one model ($n=2$, $K_{1} = 0.2$) with distinct values of $\alpha = P_{c}/\rho_{c}$: cracking for $\alpha = 0.4$ and $\alpha = 0.3$; no cracking/no overturning with $\alpha = 0.2$ and finally, cracking and overturning for $\alpha = 0.1$.
+Despite this polytropic model is only an example of the method, it should be pointed out that a similar cracking/overturning scenarios were also recently obtained by Herrera and collaborators for isotropic polytropic configurations (Figure 4 in reference \cite{HerreraFuenmayorLeon2016}), when density and isotropy were perturbed simultaneously.